st-VALVe/UnityPCWaterShader/README.md

 #### "Task: You are given a terrain mesh with an empty hole.
 The goal is to create a scene in Unity using that terrain, where clicking inside the hole will fill that hole with water".
 ![screenshot](Screenshots/WaterShaderDemo.gif)
 The return period was only 24 hours.
 So not all code was written from scratch.
-Some hlsl function libraries have been reused from my previous projects.
+Most of hlsl function libraries have been reused from my previous game projects.

 This water shader supports:
 1. underwater caustics